-If you know that you’re eating ritual is harmful, but continue to engage in the destructive behavior anyways, you may be addicted to food.
-Many individuals with a food addiction also suffer from other mental disorders, such as anxiety, depression, or substance abuse.
-At Passages, we help our clients overcome food addiction with therapy, by modifying eating patterns and lifestyle, and with a manageable exercise program.
+If you know that you’re eating habits are unhealthy but continue to engage in the destructive behavior anyways, you may be addicted to food.
+Unfortunately, many individuals with a food addiction also suffer from other mental disorders, such as anxiety, depression, or substance abuse.
+At Passages, we help our clients overcome food addiction with therapy by modifying eating patterns and lifestyles and a manageable exercise program.